iarsystems/bx-docker/README.md

 Analysis completed.
 8 message(s)
 ```

 The analysis results are stored in an SQLite database named `cstat.db`.
-This database can be used for generating an analysis report with warnings about coding violations for the project's ruleset selection.
 Use `icstat` to retrieve the warnings and display them on the terminal.
 For example:
 ```console
 # /opt/iarsystems/bxarm/arm/bin/icstat load --db $(find bx-workspaces-ci -name "cstat.db")
 "bx-workspaces-ci/library/source/crc32.c",29 Severity-Medium[ATH-shift-neg]:LHS argument of right shift operator may be negative.
 Its range is [-INF,INF].